Canal du Midi: The ports

 Several ports were built at regular intervals along the route of the canal in order to load and unload goods and also to provide stopping-places for travellers.
 Toulouse has two ports: the port de l'Embouchure is located at the junction of the Canal du Midi, the Canal de Brienne, and the Lateral canal of the Garonne while Port Saint-Sauveur is located in the centre of town near the Hall of Grains.
 There were two other ports in Toulouse but they were destroyed for urban development.
 So the Port des Minimes and the Port Saint-Etienne were replaced by towpaths.

-Castelnaudary has a port of 7 hectare called Grand Basin built between 1666 and 1671.
+Castelnaudary has a port of 7 hectare called Grand Bassin built between 1666 and 1671.
 It served as a stopover halfway between Toulouse and Sète.
 Cybelle island in the middle of the basin was used to protect the barges from the wind.
 Carcassonne is today a major tourist stop on the canal and has a port built in 1810 at the time when the city was connected to the canal.
 The port of Trèbes is a major port which has numerous moorings for boats.
 There are also the ports of Homps which was one of the most important on the canal and Le Somail which was a popular place for rest and recreation.
 Finally, just before its arrival at the Mediterranean Sea, the canal has two ports: the port of Agde where there is the old hotel of the "Administration of the Canal", and the port of Onglous at Marseillan which is the last port before Sète and its royal canal giving access to the sea.

 Newer ports were built such as Ramonville-Saint-Agne, called Port-Sud, which has many residential barges and is set directly overlooking the harbour, and Port-Lauragais located near Avignonet-Lauragais on a service area of the A61 autoroute.